liujianuo/LKRweb/README.md

 Website for FTC 19461 LKR366

-## Below table is reference for the steps found in each folder.
+## Below table is reference for each step in the process.

+Simply locate the step in the Description collumn and then enter the directory with the corresponding reference number.

 | Date | Description | Reference Number |
 | --- | --- | --- |